Algorithmic Forecasting of Extreme Heat Waves: Some Methodological Challenges

 In the pages ahead, we use the term ``heat wave'' to denote extreme heat waves that are relatively rare and arguably enabled by climate change.
 We use the term ``heat dome'' as well to capture some instructive climate science thinking (e.g., Jain at el., 2024).
-Within this framing, there can be many definitions that differ at least in important details (Perkins, 2015).
+Within this framing, there can be many definitions that differ at least in important details (Perkins, 2015; Piticar et al., 2019).
 The definitions we use are provisional, constrained in part by available information in the AIRS data.

 Almost regardless of how heat waves are defined, a major statistical challenge is data sparsity because extreme heat waves are relatively unusual.
 One consequence is that very accurate but trivial forecasts can be guaranteed.
 If in most remotely sensed grid cells most of the time, there is no heat wave, a forecast of no heat wave will almost always be correct without needing to bother with predictors.
 When predictors are available, they typically will fail to improve the fit or forecasts because both are nearly perfect already.
 A more subtle consequence is that the design space defined by the predictors will be empty in many regions, making it nearly impossible to estimate well many kinds of nonlinear functions.
+In other words, for many combinations of predictor values, there are no data.
 The fallback of linear statistical methods can be overmatched and miss very important heat wave characteristics.
 Some consequences of these and related difficulties are addressed later.